sub1inear/Hedgehog/README.md

 z = x // error! x has been moved to y
 ```

-To explicitly copy a complex type, use the `copy` built-in function.
+To explicitly copy a complex type, use the `.copy()` built-in function.
 ```python
 x = [1, 2, 3]
 y = x.copy()